mazdak186/mazdakportfolio/_posts/2019-10-10-Regression-ML.md

 compGenNum = pd.read_csv('compgeneralnumbers.csv') # pipe id and component number (attributes) compTypeSpec = pd.read_csv('comptypespec.csv')# missing data so may be optional
 ```
-We will first look at attributes held in the pipeMainSpec table.
+We will first look at attributes held in the *pipeMainSpec* dataframe.
+A dataframe is an object from the pandas library that is essentially a two-dimensional table.
 We should check the table for NaN values as they will interfere with training, since NaN values are not a number and regression calculations can only work with numbers.

 ```python